iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

       void run(robotlib::LegDataMap<bool> &stance_sensors_status, const Eigen::Matrix3d& w_R_b, const robotlib::JointState& q, const robotlib::JointState& qd, const robotlib::JointState& qdd, const robotlib::JointState& tau);
   Rember that the order of the arguments is: *inputs* THEN *outputs*.
 Writing the run arguments in this way allows your module to be independent from the DLS2 messages and messages' wrappers.

-  In the class it is also defined a YAML::Node, that it is used to read the module/config/config.yaml file.
+* In the class it is also defined a YAML::Node, that it is used to read the module/config/config.yaml file.
 In this file you can add configurations for your modules, for example

       aliengo_th:
             foot_LF_contact_force_th : 5
             foot_RF_contact_force_th : 5
             foot_LH_contact_force_th : 5
             foot_RH_contact_force_th : 5
-* when choosing what to build and install with the *ccmake ..* command, set to *ON* the *DLS_DEPLOY_module* option
+* when choosing what to build and install with the *ccmake ..* command, set to *ON* the *<plugin_name>_module* option

 The changes of the class constructor and run function signatures has to be imported in the module/src/<module_name>.cpp as well.
 In this file, you then have to provide the implementation of the run function.
 Remember that this is the function storing the "module logic", and it the one called periodically.
 ### Create the plugin
-In the plugin folder you can define the inputs and outputs of your module.
+In the plugin folder you can define the inputs and outputs of your plugin.

 #### plugin/core
 Here you define the plugin.
 The plugin stores internally an instance of both the module and console commands classes.
 To instantiate the module instance, you need to change the plugin constructor, adding the arguments of the module constructor.
 For example